Elvis10ten/notes/src/2025-1-nand-to-tetris.md

 C-instruction's symbolic representation: `dest=comp;jump` (where `dest` is the destination register, `comp` is the computation, and `jump` is the jump condition).
 Both `dest=` and `;jump` are optional.
 C-instruction's binary representation: `1 1 1 a c_1 c_2 c_3 c_4 c_5 c_6 d_1 d_2 d_3 j_1 j_2 j_3` (where `a_n` & `c_n` specify the comp component; `d_n` specifies the dest component, and `j_n` specifies the jump component).

-The leftmost bit is the C-instruction marker bit, which is always set to `1`.
+The leftmost bit is the C-instruction marker bit (aka opcode), which is always set to `1`.
 The next wo bits are not used and are set to `1`.

 ---